8/8/2024

 Brian Abraham

 Hi, this is Joe.
 I'm for Brian.
-Thank you for taking our question.
-So going back to Huntington's, when looking at your and other developers' data collectively, which biomarker, other than HTT lowering, do you think has shown the best performance translatability to clinical benefits and support accelerator approval?
+Thanks for taking our question.
+So going back to Huntington's, when looking at your and other developers' data collectively, which biomarker other than HTT lowering do you think has shown the best translatability to clinical benefits and support accelerator approval?
 And I guess along these lines, have you had a chance to look at the correlation between HTT knockdown levels to functional measures at individual levels for your data?
 Thank you.

 speaker

 Thanks, Joe.
-The only marker that's really been shown to correlate reliably with potential clinical benefits is Huntington-Lowe.
-And the rationale for Huntington-Lowe to be a surrogate endpoint that's likely to predict clinical benefit is based on several things.
+I think the only marker that's really been shown to correlate reliably with potential clinical benefit is Huntington Low.
+And the rationale for Huntington Low to be a surrogate endpoint that's likely to predict clinical benefit is based on several things.
 First, just basic principles.
-Huntington disease is a monogeneic disorder caused by a mutation in the Huntington gene that leads to a production of a disease-causing toxic food in Huntington protein.
-And thus it stands to reason, if you could lower the disease-causing protein, you're likely to have benefit.
-And that's been studied extensively in a number of preclinical models.
-And they all demonstrate that if you could lower Huntington protein, it's been reported in a range of 10 to 50%.
-That's been associated with clear phenotypic benefit.
-There's also been an epidemiologic study which has demonstrated that, so then experimented by Mother Nature.
-If you are born with a single-nuclein polymorphism in the promoter for the Huntington gene and make about 50% less Huntington protein, you have an almost 10-year delay in onset of disease and a slower disease progression.
+Huntington's disease is a monogenetic disorder caused by a mutation in the Huntington gene that leads to a production of a disease-causing toxic mutant Huntington protein.
+And thus, it stands to reason if you could lower the disease-causing protein, you're likely to have benefit.
+And that's been studied.
+It's been studied extensively in a number of preclinical models.
+And they all demonstrate that if you could lower Huntington protein, it's been reported in a range of 10 to 50%, that's been associated with clear phenotypic benefit.
+There's also been an epidemiologic study, which has demonstrated that sort of an experiment that Mother Nature did, that if you are born with a single-nuclear polymorphism in the promoter for the Huntington gene and make about 50% less new Huntington protein, you have an almost 10-year delay in onset of disease and a slower disease progression.
 So when you put that scientific package together, the evidence is strong that lowering Huntington protein is likely to result in clinical benefit.
-And not only is it lowering Huntington protein, it's lowering Huntington protein in that range I mentioned, as shown between 10 and 50%.
-And so that when we now move to the clinical data and it's the type of data we've collected in CIVID-HD, to be able to show that we are lowering Huntington protein at that level that has been associated with benefit, that's really the support and evidence that we'll use in our discussion with the agency around a potential accelerated approval path.
-We've not looked specifically at correlation thus far, as you can call the CIVID-HD feed out as a relatively small data set, but we're clearly seeing dose-dependent lowering of Huntington protein in the blood, in the CSF, and dose-dependent benefit on the clinical endpoints that we've collected thus far.
+And not only is it lowering of Huntington protein, it's lowering Huntington protein in that range I mentioned as shown between 10 and 50%.
+And so that when we now move to the clinical data, the type of data we collected into the DHT, to be able to show that we are lowering Huntington protein at that level that has been associated with benefit That's really the support and evidence that we'll use in our discussion with the agency around a potential accelerated approval path.
+We've not looked specifically at correlations thus far.
+As you recall, the PIVOT-HT feed out was a relatively small data set, but we're clearly seeing dose-dependent lowering of Huntington protein. in the blood, in the CSS, and dose-dependent benefit on the clinical endpoints that we've collected thus far.

 speaker